| | |

 Oregano oil has a particularly notable ability to destroy harmful bacteria while leaving beneficial bacteria completely intact.
 It also has powerful antiviral and antifungal properties and becomes a reinforcement in your body that gives the bacteria no reason to become antibiotic-resistant.

-Note: Oregano oil is extremely potent and I do not recommend taking it internally.
-Safe ways to use it include diffusing it in the home, diluting it with a carrier oil (coconut oil, olive oil, argan oil, etc.) and rubbing it externally on affected areas, or diluting it and using it in an oil-pulling routine (and spit out).
+Note: Oregano oil is extremely potent, and I do not recommend taking it internally.
+Safe ways to use it include diffusing it in the home, diluting it with a carrier oil (coconut oil, olive oil, argan oil, etc.), and rubbing it externally on affected areas, or diluting it and using it in an oil-pulling routine (and spitting it out).

 #4.
 Echinacea for Immune System